Exxon Mobil, Chevron push back on Biden blaming industry for oil prices

 Chevron said that since Biden got into office, the administration has relayed that it will “impose obstacles to our industry delivering energy resources the world needs.”

-Both companies highlighted in statements measures they have taken during this time where Americans are seeing the highest gas prices in years.
+Both companies highlighted in statements measures they have taken during this time when Americans are seeing the highest gas prices in years.

 Chevron said it will be increasing Permian Basin production by more than 15 percent this year.
 ExxonMobil says it has increased refining capacity to process U.S. light crude by around 250,000 barrels a day.